montagestudio/docs.montagestudio.com/montagejs/serialization-format.md

 ### Referencing DOM Elements
 You can reference DOM elements from a MontageJS declaration using a special JSON object representation.
 This is commonly used to assign an HTML element to a component's `element` property, or anytime you need a reference to a DOM element.

-To reference an element by ID, use the following JSON syntax, where _elementID_ is the ID of an element in the document that contains the serialization:
+To reference an element by ID, use the following JSON syntax, where `elementID` is the ID of an element in the same document:

 `{"#": "elementID"}`

-For example, the following block declares a Button component whose `element` property is assigned the <div> with the ID of `loginButton`:
+For example, the following template declares a `Button` component whose `element` property is assigned the `<div>` with ID of `loginButton`:

 ```html
 // index.html